Aeroluna/LunaCoopMod/README.md

 Shield Batteries can help other Protoss commanders that rely on armies to defend rather than Photon Cannons.

+- Reworked mind control effects to keep upgrades of targeted unit.
+- Reworked Dark Archon Mind Control ability to no longer take up supply.

+Who cares if it's OP?
+If Zeratul exists, what does OP really mean anyways?
+This affects Vorazun's Dark Archons, Karax's Sentries, Tychus's Vega, and Zeratul's Serdath Legion.

 - Removed Armored attribute from Queens.

 No more getting obliterated by Immortals.